Want to learn how to copy the best leopard Christmas tree? Check out these tips for classy leopard decor.

 But keep your eyes wide open in the Fall for deals!
-Back in October, Hobby Lobby started their Christmas sale at 50% off, so I only paid about $30 total for all of mine.
+In October, Hobby Lobby usually starts a Christmas sale at 50% off, and because of this, I only paid around $30 for all of mine.

 To decorate my 7.5- foot tree, I used one dozen large-sized leopard balls, one dozen medium-sized, and one dozen small-sized ornaments.
 But, you certainly do not need to purchase this many ornaments to achieve the best leopard Christmas tree.